Spring/ summer/ fall 2019:

 IMPORTANT: There is no Wifi connexion at your loft.
 Please also notice that our house and dog-kennel is located with no next-door neighbors, 1 hr drive from the city, and you won't have a lot of transport possibilities.
 If you like to be around a lot of people all the time, this is not the correct place for you.
 If you are not in balance with yourself, it might be too isolated for you here.

 To get to Langfjordbotn, you travel by plane to Alta.
-In Alta we will pick you up, or you can take the bus at 16.00pm, and we will (of course) drive you back to the airport at the end of your stay.
+In Alta we can pick you up, or you can take the bus at 16.00pm, and we will (of course) drive you back to the airport at the end of your stay.

 The public transport is bus, and the bus is two times a day, exept on mondays- no bus on mondays that is.